 2. A wash mitt, not a sponge.
 Sponges trap grit on the surface and drag it across paint.
 A long-pile chenille microfiber mitt holds grit deep in fibers so the next bucket dip rinses it out.
 The two-bucket method does the heavy lifting on swirl prevention; the mitt is the second-most-important component.

 3. Two buckets plus grit guards.
-Industry standard, documented by Obsessed Garage and Detailed Image.
+A long-standing industry standard.
 Soapy bucket plus rinse bucket; Grit Guards trap debris below the slots.
 Hardware-store items; budget $15 to $25 separately.
+The full method is in our two-bucket vs rinseless vs waterless guide.

 4. A drying towel plus a microfiber multipack.
 Cotton bath towels pull water by friction (more friction equals more swirls).
 A 500 to 600 GSM microfiber drying towel pulls by capillary absorption.
 The 300 to 400 GSM multipack covers glass, interior, wax-removal, and wheels.
-GSM primer at Car Supplies Warehouse.
+GSM (grams per square meter) is the towel-weight metric, standardized as fabric mass per unit area in ASTM D3776.

 5. An ammonia-free, tint-safe glass cleaner.
 Ammonia degrades window-tint film, which is why automotive glass cleaners are built without it (see Invisible Glass spec page).
 Household glass cleaner with ammonia is a back-of-cabinet product, not a car product.